AgoraIO/Advanced-Video/Capture-Raw-Video-Data/Agora-Media-Source-Windows/README.md

 - You can find full API document at [Document Center](https://docs.agora.io/en/)
 - You can fire bugs about this demo at [issue](https://github.com/AgoraIO/Advanced-Video/issues)

+##Note

+For master branch

+You need IAgoraRtcEngine2.h header file.

 ## License

 The MIT License (MIT).